Robust registration of medical images in the presence of spatially-varying noise: Results

 \subsubsection{Registration performance in the presence of bias field}

-Next, we investigate the performance of the registration across the runs that have converged.
-First, we study the case that both reference and floating images are corrupted by one Gaussian function ($K=1$ case).
-Top two panels in Figure \ref{fig:4-15} shows T-RMSE and I-RMSE for the converged registration processes.
-For SSD similarity measure, intensity-based registration has never converged, therefore, no corresponding error value is reported.
-For MI similarity measures, both LR-EMD and AFR-EMD are considerably more accurate compared to intensity-based registration (approximately 50\% lower T-RMSE and 40\% lower I-RMSE).
-This is particularly important since MI leads to the most accurate registration compared to other similarity measures.
-Additionally, registration processes based on MI are also generally faster (Figure \ref{fig:4-15} bottom panel).
-For CC similarity measure, both EMD-based registrations have slightly lower average error rate.
-Using RC as similarity measure, LR-EMD has slightly higher average error rate compared to two other methods.
-Bottom panel in Figure \ref{fig:4-15} compares the running time of registration procedures for benchmark and our proposed algorithms.
-CC similarity measure for intensity-based registration converges in a considerably lower time compared to our methods, however, its accuracy is not as high as EMD-based registrations.
+In this section, we study the performance of the registration algorithms across the experiments that have converged.
+First, we explore the case that each of the reference and floating images are corrupted by one Gaussian function ($K=1$).
+Top two panels in Figure \ref{fig:4-15} show the T-RMSE and I-RMSE for the benchmark intensity-based algorithm as well as LR-EMD and AFR-EMD.
+For the SSD similarity measure, intensity-based registration has never converged, therefore, no corresponding error value is reported.
+For the MI similarity measure, both LR-EMD and AFR-EMD are remarkably more accurate compared to the intensity-based registration (50\% lower T-RMSE and 40\% lower I-RMSE).
+MI is a particularly interesting case because registration algorithms based on MI generally achieve higher accuracy compared to other three similarity measures and are often faster (Figure \ref{fig:4-15} bottom panel).
+For the CC similarity measure, both EMD-based registrations have $\sim$20\% lower average error rate.
+Using RC as the similarity measure, LR-EMD has slightly higher average error rate compared to two other methods.
+Bottom panel in Figure \ref{fig:4-15} presents a comparison of the running time between benchmark and two proposed algorithms.
+The intensity-based registration using CC similarity measure converges $\sim$50\% faster compared to our two methods.
+All three algorithms have a similar running time when using MI as the similarity measure.
+Overall, both LR-EMD and AFR-EMD with the MI similarity measure achieve the highest accuracy with the lowest running time and are best performing algorithms in the presence of one Gaussian kernel in the images.

+To present a more comprehensive comparison between our EMD-based registration algorithms and the benchmark method, one set of registered images are visualized in Figure \ref{fig:brainweb}.
+The image is randomly chosen from the BrainWeb dataset, then geometrically distorted using a random perturbation, and finally contaminated with $K=1$ Gaussian function.
+In this case, MI is used as the similarity measure.
+Two images in the left panel of Figure \ref{fig:brainweb} are the moving and the target images, both contaminated with bias field noise.
+The denoised registered images are shown in the right for our two proposed algorithms and the intensity-based benchmark algorithm.
+Visually, both LR-EMD and AFR-EMD perform a more accurate registration compared to the intensity-based method for this image.
+The improvement is visible both in the cerebral peduncle (red circle) and within the top right area of the skull (red arrow).